 It was another Honors Flight Weekend.
 Hundreds upon hundreds of World War II veterans, many in wheelchairs, are streaming into the memorial.

 Bus after bus arrives from the airport with a police escort.
 Greater Pittsburgh is represented well.
 Many know it will be their last deployment.

 And greeting just about every one of them on this pristine mid-spring day a decade ago is Bob Dole, in an impeccable dress shirt as crisp as it is white.

 The former U.S. senator of Kansas — erstwhile vice-presidential and presidential candidate and, of course, decorated and badly injured World War II veteran — stands tall and displays his characteristic wit and personal touch with each vet.

 A stool later is brought for him as the day grows long and there’s no shortage of vets pouring in.

 “I remember that!” he chortles.

-Standing just behind Dole and off to his right, this observer, then editorial page editor of the Pittsburgh Tribune-Review, hears the stories and the mutual words of encouragement.
+Standing just behind Dole and off to his right, this observer, then editorial page editor of the Pittsburgh Tribune-Review (where this commentary first appeared 11 years ago), hears the stories and the mutual words of encouragement.